In Flanders Fields Museum

 The In Flanders Fields Museum conserves the link with this war past.
 Because the nature of war does not change over time, the museum considers presenting this war story to be a universal and contemporary message of peace, and therefore an important social mission.
 The museum works closely with partners who share its mission and works within the framework of Ypres City of Peace.

 The museum presents the story of the First World War in the West Flanders front region.
 It is located in the rebuilt Cloth Hall of Ypres, an important symbol of wartime hardship and later recovery.

 From this symbolic accommodation, the museum also pays great attention to the contemporary landscape as one of the last tangible witnesses of the war history.
 From 21 September 2020, however, it will no longer be possible to visit the Belfry due to restoration works.
 From Easter 2022 (and after climbing the 231 steps), the tower will once again offer a view of the city and the surrounding battlefields.

-People from five continents and from more than a hundred different countries and cultures took part in the war in Flanders.
-Likewise, the museum's public is diverse and extremely international.
+People from five continents and from more than a hundred different countries took part in the war.
+Their personal stories are all equally worthy of being passed on.

 The Museum Café is the perfect place to catch your breath after a visit to the museum.
 A cup of coffee or a regional beer, lunch or Afternoon Tea, we will be happy to serve it to you.
 By the way, in the summer it's great to stay in the courtyard of the Cloth Hall.